New Patients

 • Leaking or trickling of fluid.

-• Question of labor: First time mothers having strong uterine contractions that occur every five minutes for at least one hour.
-For mothers who have already had a baby, strong uterine contractions that occur every ten minutes for at least one hour, unless otherwise directed.
+• Question of labor: For the first time mothers: strong uterine contractions that get closer together and stronger, occurring every three to five minutes for two hours.
+For mothers who have already had a baby: strong uterine contractions that occur every five to six minutes for at least one hour unless otherwise directed.
 Please let us know if you have had a prior cesarean section and are now in labor.

 Preparations for your baby’s birth day can be made in the final months of pregnancy so that you will be well-prepared when it is time to head to the hospital.